j4321/MyNotes/README.rst

 You can now launch it from `Menu > Utility > MyNotes`.
 You can launch it from the command line with `mynotes`.

-If you encounter bugs or if you have suggestions, please write me an email at <j_4321@protonmail.com>.
+If you encounter bugs or if you have suggestions, please open an issue on `GitHub <https://github.com/j4321/MyNotes/issues>`__ or write me an email at <j_4321@protonmail.com>.